zartbot/draft-quic-sr/draft-zartbot-sr-udp.md

 Magic Number:
       1 Byte field
       For QUIC: could set to ALL ZERO to diffenciate with original header.
-      For IPSec: could set to Non-ZERO value and avoid SPI allocation in this range.
+      For IPSec: could set to 0xFE value and avoid SPI allocation in this range.
+                 *0x00 may conflict with NON-ESP HEADER
+                 *0xFF may conflict with KeepAlive Message

 SRoU Length:
       1 Byte, The byte length of a SRoU header.